uipath-certification/uipath-certification.github.io/_posts/2020-11-11-dump-fundamentals-exam-uipath.md

 </p>
 <h2>UiPath Studio Community vs Enterprise</h2>
 <p class="card-text">
 The other thing to know is that anything you create an UI path studio community edition can be deployed to UI path orchestrator.
 You can still create robots with the Community Edition.
 You can still use the scripts or packages that you create in UiPath Studio and deploy to UI path orchestrator.
-So they want you to really know that even though you're using the community edition, everything that you create is 100% valid.
+Knowledge of <a href="https://www.rpacertified.com//2020/11/11/uipath-studio-programs.html">UiPath Studio and Orchestrator</a> is important.
+They want you to really know that even though you're using the community edition, everything that you create is 100% valid.
 It's not like you create a program and then you need some sort of key to unlock it.

 </p>
 <p class="card-text">